cyberterr0rist/astro/README.md

 ![Nell is retard](https://media.discordapp.net/attachments/929743186488873030/938052752339247154/unknown.png)

 Since when is adding a full on nuker = changing logo?

+Cause your mad I removed all the shit you did aka queues now the code is a whole 360° different than yours

+If you would like to skid be my guest :smirk:
 # Change log
 Read at changelog.md